alexeagle/closure-compiler-angular-bundling/README.md

 repo.
 However, RxJS has no such public distro.

 Another option is to build RxJS as ES5+esm.
-See `vendor/tsconfig.rxjs-es5+esm.json` in this repo, and change the `postinstall` line in package.json to switch.
+See `vendor/tsconfig.rxjs-es5+esm.json` in this repo, and change the `build` line in package.json to switch.

 Yet another option is to build with ES6 and `@angular/tsc-wrapped` which does some extra closure output using the tsickle package.